seebi/dircolors-solarized/README.md

     * latex directories
     * source code directories
-  * Special files (block devices, pipes, ...) are inverted using the solarized light pallette for the background
+  * Special files (block devices, pipes, ...) are inverted using the solarized light palette  for the background
   * Symbolic links bold and distinguishable from directories

 <h4 id="256dark-screenshots">Screenshots</h4>